 21st Century High School ASSETs Program

 The Long Beach Unified School District (LBUSD) is providing this notice of intent to apply for the 21st Century High School After School Safety and Enrichment for Teens (ASSETs) Program grant for Jordan High School.
 Jordan currently has an ASSETs grant, but the funding will expire at the end of this school year.
 In order to continue to provide high quality before- and after-school programs for Jordan's students, LBUSD intends to apply for a renewal of this grant through the California Department of Education.
 LBUSD is the Local Education Agency responsible for submitting the application for funding, and the application is due on or before November 13, 2018.
-Further information may be obtained by calling the LBUSD WRAP Expanded Learning Program office at (562) 498-2324.
+Further information may be obtained by calling the LBUSD WRAP Expanded Learning Program office at (562) 997-8000 x.7172.

 21st Century Community Learning Centers

 The Long Beach Unified School District (LBUSD) is providing this notice of intent to apply for the 21st Century Community Learning Centers grant.
 The application is due on or before November 13, 2018.
 This notice outlines LBUSD’s plan for submitting the application through the California Department of Education.
 This notice identifies LBUSD as the Local Education Agency responsible for submitting the application for funding.
 LBUSD operates an expanded learning program known as Winners Reaching Amazing Potential (WRAP) at fifty-six K-12 school sites across the district.
 The program provides students with academic enrichment, homework help, physical activity and a nutritious snack at no cost to students or families.
 The 21st Century Community Learning Center funding is currently used to fund afterschool program sites in LBUSD.
-These funds will expire at the end of this school year.
-WRAP sites have a high demand to service more students.
 LBUSD intends to apply for funding for the 2019-20 school year to continue to serve the maximum number of students possible in this free, daily expanded learning program.
 Further information can be obtained from the WRAP Office at (562) 8000 x.7172.

 The WRAP Program is continuously seeking new and renewed grant funding for after-school programs.
 More information on grants for which the district is applying.